crosire/reshade-shaders/REFERENCE.md

 		// The number of thread groups to dispatch when a compute shader is used.
 		DispatchSizeX = 1;
 		DispatchSizeY = 1;
+		DispatchSizeZ = 1;

 		// Compute shaders are specified with the number of threads per thread group in brackets.
-		// The following for example will create groups of 64x1 threads:
+		// The following for example will create groups of 64x1x1 threads:
-		ComputeShader = ExampleCS0<64,1>;
+		ComputeShader = ExampleCS0<64,1,1>;

 		// RenderTarget0 to RenderTarget7 allow to set one or more render targets for rendering to textures.
 		// Set them to a texture name declared above in order to write the color output (SV_Target0 to RenderTarget0, SV_Target1 to RenderTarget1, ...) to this texture in this pass.